 A balanced diet contains all the nutrients you need, in the right amounts to keep you healthy.
 Karren Norris personal trainer and sports nutritionist explains how to get a balanced diet for fitness.

-A balanced diet for most people should consist of: 60% Carbohydrates, 30% Fat, 10% Protein, Vitamins, minerals and water, however this does vary depending on the activity levels, type of exercise and health status of the individual.
+For most people a balanced diet should consist of: 60% Carbohydrates, 30% Fat, 10% Protein, Vitamins, minerals, and water, however, this does vary depending on the activity levels, type of exercise and health status of the individual.

 Carbohydrates are our main source of energy, in fact, energy from the breakdown of carbs is the only type of energy the brain can use.
 Carbohydrates are broken down in the liver and muscles, by a process known as glycogenesis.
 It is then stored as glycogen until it is needed.

 Sports people, especially those involved in endurance events often require higher than the normal 60% carbohydrate intake in order to maintain large stores of glycogen and resist fatigue.

 Fats serve several important purposes.
 They provide energy and when stored, provide protection to our vital organs.

 There are two types of fats, saturated and unsaturated.
 Saturated fats are 'the bad fats' which are normally solid at room temperatures, such as butter and meat fat.
 Unsaturated fat is more difficult to breakdown and so is mainly stored within the body.
 Unsaturated fats are generally better for us and are often liquid at room temperature, for example, olive oil and sunflower oil, although they can also be found in avocados and nuts.

 A healthy diet should not contain more than 30% fat, and a maximum of 10% should be saturated fat.
 Fat provides a secondary source of energy and once the relatively small carbohydrate stores are exhausted, fat metabolism becomes the primary source of energy.